The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 Notice

-If a hierarchical query contains the FOR UPDATE clause, the following scenarios are not supported:
+If the FOR UPDATE clause is included in the hierarchical query, the following scenarios are not supported:

-For more information about hierarchical queries, see Hierarchical query.
+For more information about how to use hierarchical queries, see Hierarchical queries.

 table_function